 Sussex Travel Clinic is a nurse-led immunisation centre.
-Sussex Travel Clinic provides travel health advice, travel vaccinations, malaria tablets and has an on site travel gear shop selling quality travel accessories such as mosquito nets, insect repellents and travel first aid kits.
+Sussex Travel Clinic provides a comprehensive range of travel healthcare advice, vaccines, anti-malarials to travellers, groups, families and corporate clients and has an on site travel gear shop selling quality travel accessories such as mosquito nets, insect repellents and travel first aid kits.

 Sussex Travel Clinic is registered with the Care Quality Commission and is licensed to see children and adults.
 Read our latest CQC inspection reports-

 Sussex Travel Clinic is a member of the Federation of Small Businesses (FSB), the British Travel Health Association (BTHA), The Faculty of Travel Medicine ( RCPSG) International Society of Travel Medicine (ISTM), International Society of Infectious Diseases (ISID) and is a registered Yellow Fever Vaccination Centre.

 Suite 2, 30 The Drive, Hove, BN3 3JD.
 Tel: 01273 749100

 23 Farncombe Road, Worthing, BN11 2AY.
 Tel: 01903 254774

 Jane has 22 years’ practical experience in travel health.
 Jane has worked as a practice nurse in Brighton and Shoreham.
 Her interest in travel health began when she was a travel health advisor at the MASTA clinic in Brighton.
 Jane has a love of travel and in the past has been backpacking across the world including Thailand, Europe and Africa.

 In 2016 Jane passed the International Society of Travel Medicine Certificate in Travel Health (ISTM) and also passed the Royal College of Physicians and Surgeons of Glasgow membership exam to become a Member of the Faculty of Travel Medicine.